Huancarani District

 Huancarani District is one of six districts of the province Paucartambo in Peru.

-Ethnic groups
+Demographics

 The people in the district are mainly indigenous citizens of Quechua descent.
-Quechua is the language which the majority of the population (94.86%) learnt to speak in childhood, 4.91% of the residents started speaking using the Spanish language (2007 Peru Census).
+According to the 2007 Peru Census, Quechua is the language which the majority of the population (94.86%) learnt to speak in childhood, while 4.91% of the residents spoke Spanish.
+According to the 2017 Peruvian census, Quechua remains the predominant indigenous language in the district.